-This three-year Business Plan (2015-2018) details the West Multnomah Soil & Water Conservation District (the “District”) services, activities, resources, staffing, and finances currently available and planned to carry out its mission.
+This Business Plan (2015-2019) details the West Multnomah Soil & Water Conservation District (the “District”) services, activities, resources, staffing, and finances currently available and planned to carry out its mission.
 The Business Plan also contains general information about the District and Multnomah County and guides the development of the District’s annual work plans and budgets.

 The District serves residents within its boundaries(the portion of Multnomah County west of the Willamette River and all of Sauvie Island) with information and assistance on conservation planning, invasive weeds, native plants, livestock management, grant funding, wildlife, healthy woods, habitat restoration, school gardens, stormwater management and other conservation projects.